whitefusionhq/turbo-shadow/README.md

 </howdy-folks>
 ```

-You can write out this (or generate it automatically from a template engine):
+You can write out this (or generate it automatically from a template engine of some kind):

 ```html
 <h1>Hello World from a Web Server</h1>